EliteDivyansh/Phishing-URL-checking-System/README.md

 # Phishing-URL-checking-System
-A simple Flask-based web app that detects phishing URLs using rule-based checks.
-It analyzes URL patterns, HTTPS usage, shorteners, keywords, and subdomains to estimate safety — no machine learning required.
-Lightweight, fast, and perfect for cybersecurity demos or college projects.
+Lightweight Flask web app that detects phishing URLs using simple rule-based checks (no ML).
+It analyzes URL patterns — IP addresses, missing HTTPS, shorteners, suspicious keywords, long URLs and excessive subdomains — and returns a safety score.
+Ideal for demos and quick testing.